elkogerville/MSG-Nbody/README.md

 - Velocities [N x 3]
 - Masses [N x 1]
 <br>
 This is because in 3 dimensions, positions and velocities have x, y, and z components, while the mass array should contain the mass of each particle in the simulation.
-If one of the arrays has the incorrect shape, please reshape it using .reshape() NumPy method;
+If one of the arrays has the incorrect shape, please reshape it using the .reshape() NumPy method;
 e.i: positions = positions.reshape(N,3) where N is an integer corresponding to the total number of particles.

 ## Acknowledgments